As you look for a carrier for your cat, we advise that you select one that is durable, safe, easy-to-clean, and designed for your cat’s needs.

-- Also, make sure you can easily place a comfy (and absorbent) towel or other material at the bottom.
+- Also, make sure you can place a comfy (and absorbent) towel or other cushioned material on the bottom.

 Visual Shield/ Privacy & Ventilation

-- Make sure the carrier has at least two sides with holes or mesh for ventilation.
+- Make sure the carrier has good ventilation.

-- Ensure the it is attractive so you are comfortable leaving it out in your home.
+- Ensure you feel the carrier is attractive so you are comfortable leaving it out in your home.

-- When you leave the carrier out in your home, your cat becomes comfortable with it and sees it as part of her space or territory.
+- When the carrier is left out, it allows your cat to become comfortable with it and see it as part of her space or territory.